kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

 For each surface, we access the x and y coordinates of the first vertex of the surface, and we set this as the starting point for the drawing operation.
 The commands `beginPath()` and `moveTo(...)` take care of that.
-Then we extract the next 3 vertices that define the surface, and specify a path to each of them in order with `lineTo()`.
-When we close the path with `closePath()`, the last location we were at will be connected to first location of the path, i.e. the vertex that was specified with `moveTo(...)`.
-At this stage we have defined the outline of this surface, and we then specify the surface color and tell the Canvas API to draw the surface using `fill()`.
+Then we access the next 3 vertices that define the surface, and specify a path to each of them in order with `lineTo()`.
+When we close the path with `closePath()`, the last location we were at will be connected to first location of the path, i.e. to the vertex in `moveTo(...)`.
+At this stage we have defined the outline of the surface.
+We then specify the color, and tell the Canvas API to fill the polygon using `fill()`.

-But there is a small problem: We have to consider that not all of the surfaces will be visible.
-We would definately like to draw just the surfaces that we can actually see.
-But how can we find that out?
-One way to do it, that works in this particular case, is to look at the average of the z coordinates of the surface vertices.
-If this average value is greater than 0, then the surface is facing towards us, and should then be drawn.
-This works in principle, but due to the perspective effect we have to set the threshold value slightly above 0.
+There is a small problem: We have to consider that not all of the surfaces will be visible.
+We would like to just draw the surfaces we can actually see.
+But how?
+One way to do it, that works in this particular case, is to calculate the average of the z coordinates of the surface vertices.
+If this value is greater than 0, then the surface is facing towards us, and should be drawn.
+This works in principle, but due to perspective we have to set the threshold slightly higher than 0.
 The value used in the code, 0.15, was chosen after a bit of trial and error.

 <p align="center">
 <img src="images/top_view.png" width="90%">
 </p>

 If we imagine that we are looking from above, the blue dot shows the average of the z coordinates of a surface.
-Due to the way that the perspective changes the appearance of the cube, this surface will only become visible to the viewer when the average z is slightly bigger than 0.
-When that happens, we call `fill()`.
+Due to the way that the perspective changes the appearance of the cube, the surface will only become visible for the viewer when the average z is slightly larger than 0.
+We make sure we call `fill()` only when that is the case.

 The only thing left now is the animation loop: